 Yes, please use Tools > Group all scans in a virtual root.

-If you want to keep the newest file of every group only, hit Ctrl+A to select all and then choose "Check all but newest" from the "Duplicate Files" tab in the ribbon menu.
+If you want to keep the newest file of every group only, you can select "Check all but newest" from the "Duplicate Files" tab in the ribbon menu.
 In addition to that, the dropdown selection offers a large variety of additonal options to custom select files.

 If you want to choose for each group of files individually which one to preserve, you obviously need to do this one by one.

 You can achieve this byusing the custom search.
 Add the pattern *\Archive\*.* to the file name patterns (as the only one which is checked) and on the "Size Attributes" tab set "Full path longer than" to 240.
 After checking the drives to search in the panel at the top of the search, hit "Start".